openSUSE/news-o-o/_posts/2010-10-17-opensuse-weekly-news-issue-145-is-out.markdown

- MAC addresses are most often assigned by the manufacturer of a network interface card (NIC) and are stored in its hardware, the card™s read-only memory, or some other firmware mechanism.
-If assigned by the manufacturer, a MAC address usually encodes the manufacturer™s registered identification number.
+ MAC addresses are most often assigned by the manufacturer of a network interface card (NIC) and are stored in its hardware, the cardâ€™s read-only memory, or some other firmware mechanism.
+If assigned by the manufacturer, a MAC address usually encodes the manufacturerâ€™s registered identification number.
 It may also be known as an Ethernet hardware address (EHA), hardware address, adapter address, or physical address. (...)"